 Commissioner Kreidler wrote this op ed article for the Seattle Times on November 21.

 A Thurston County Superior Court Judge granted its summary judgment motion to invalidate Commissioner Kreidler’s emergency rule banning credit scoring on October 8.
 Click here for an explanation of how the ruling will impact your customers, the emergency rule and the proposed 3 year credit scoring ban rule.

 Commissioner Kreidler spoke at the IIABW/PIA Conference in September 2021.
 Click here to view the speech.
 He wrote this article for IIABW's Big I Washington magazine as a follow-up.
 Kenton Brine of the NW Insurance Council wrote this article in response to Commissioner Kreidler's remarks at the IIABW/PIA Conference.
 NWICresponse.pdf

 The WA Senate Business, Financial Services & Trade Committee held a hearing on Sept.
-21 to assess how the emergency rule to ban the use of credit scores is impacting insurance premiums.
+21 on credit scoring.
 Click here to watch the discussion.
-Thank you to the following IIABW members who signed up to testify: Scott Potter of Potter Insurance, Pilani Benz of Alliance West Insurance, Ryan Patrick Villafranca of Evergreen Insurance, Ryan Stueber of PNW Insurance Group and Jana Lunday of High Cascades Agency.
+The following IIABW members testified: Scott Potter of Potter Insurance, Pilani Benz of Alliance West Insurance, Ryan Patrick Villafranca of Evergreen Insurance, Ryan Stueber of PNW Insurance Group and Jana Lunday of High Cascades Agency.